 Students in Years 10-11 are still expected to engage with a minimum of three activities each term across three profiles each academic year.

-Year 12-13

-In order to obtain their St Dunstan's Diploma students must be involved in an activity from the Compassion profile, with the addition of at least one other activity from at least one other profile.
+In order to obtain their St Dunstan's Diploma, students in Years 12 and 13 must select one activity from the Compassion profile or lead a Society for younger students.

-The structure of the school day supports the functioning of this programme, allowing for meaningful time to carry out the programme and to make full use of all our facilities, including the Jubilee Ground.
+The structure of the school day supports the functioning of this programme, allowing for time to carry out the programme and to make full use of all our facilities, including the Jubilee Ground.
 We are currently offering more than 100 activities across the week, representing a huge diversity of interests.
+Timings are as follows: